 Before you start, be sure to choose a self-adhesive tape that is easy to install with a minimal amount of trimming.
 For example, a butyl tape applied directly onto your deck boards won’t require a lot of cuts.
-Trex Protect® Joist & Beam Tape comes in two separate widths and is applied to both vertical and horizontal surfaces.
+Trex Protect® Joist, Beam & Rim Tape comes in three separate widths and is applied to both vertical and horizontal surfaces.

 Use our Materials Estimator to determine just exactly how much joist tape your project will require.

 Follow this video for a few simple steps on properly applying your sealing tape.
 The steps are also summarized below:

 - Clean the surface, ensuring it is dry and free from dirt and debris.

 - Remove the tape backing while applying directly to the surface.
 Run your hand over the tape and firmly press it onto the joists, beams and rim joists.

 - After covering all horizontal and vertical surfaces, cut the tape to length with a utility knife.

 Apply Trex Protect to all the joists, rim joists, beams, stringers, support posts, and the ledger board.
 The tape can also serve as a barrier between wood and galvanized metal, such as joist hangers.
 Smooth out any bubbles or wrinkles, using a hand roller if need be.
 Be sure to always apply to clean, dry lumber.